nykabhishek/nykabhishek-academic-kickstart/content/project/vns_dubins/index.md

 ---
 title: Heuristics and Reinforcement learning models for curvature constrained vehicle routing problems
-summary: As a part of this work, I developed heuristics, Mixed-Integer programs (MIP), trained neural networks, and reinforcement learning (RL) models to solve curvature-constrained multi-vehicle routing problems.
-The reinforcement learning (RL) models and recurrent neural networks (RNN’s) for graphs were implemented and trained using PyTorch.
-The Mixed-Integer programs (MIP) formulations were solved using CPLEX solvers on high-performance computing servers.
+summary: As a part of this work, I developed graph search heuristics, formulated mixed-Integer programs (MIP), trained graph CNNs, and reinforcement learning (RL) models to solve min-max task assignment problems for a fleet of non-holonomic vehicles curvature-constrained multi-vehicle routing problems.
+A comparative study was performed to evaluate performance on different metaheuristics, primarily the Variable Neighborhood Search (VNS).
+The reinforcement learning (RL) models and graph CNNs are implemented and trained using PyTorch.
+The MIP formulations were solved using CPLEX and gurobi solvers on high-performance computing servers.

 tags:
-- Path Planning
+- Motion Planning
 - Heuristics
 - Algorithms
 date: "2020-01-01T00:00:00Z"